microchip-pic-avr-examples/avr16eb32-getting-started-with-tce-and-wex-mplab-mcc/TCE_DS_4PWM_Signals_MCC/README.md

 ## Functionality

 <br>After the peripheral clock, the output port pins and TCE are initialized, the  ```Amplitude_Value_Set``` function is called in an infinite loop.
 This function changes the value written in the AMP register.
-Based on this value, the values that are initially written in the CMPBUF registers of TCE are scaled in hardware.
+Based on this value, the values initially written in the CMPBUF registers of TCE are scaled in hardware.
 TCE has a scaling hardware accelerator that modifies the values from CMPBUF registers based on the scale mode and the values from AMP and OFFSET registers.
-In this application, the amplitude is changed so the maximum duty cycle possible has the following values: 50%, 75%, 100% and 150%.
+In this application, the amplitude changes, establishing the maximum possible values for duty cycles of 50%, 75%, 100% and 150%.

 <br>For example, when the amplitude is set so that the maximum duty cycle is 50%, the initial value from CMP0BUF of 20% duty cycle gets scaled to 10%, the initial value from CMP1BUF of 40% duty cycle gets scaled to 20%, the initial value from CMP2BUF of 60% duty cycle gets scaled to 30%, and the initial value from CMP3BUF of 80% duty cycle gets scaled to 40%.
-An important thing to note is that if the scaled duty cycle is higher than 100%, it will be saturated at 100%, meaning the output pin of TCE will stay in logic '1' high.
+Notice that if the scaled duty cycle is higher than 100%, it will be saturated at 100%, meaning that the TCE's output pin will stay in logic `1` high.

 <br>The values in CMPBUF registers must be rewritten for the amplitude change to take place.
-To be able to see the changes on a logic analyzer a toggle pin is used at the end of the function.
-High resolution is also enabled and set to 4X, which means that one peripheral clock cycle duration get shortened 4 times.
-For example, a 20MHz clock speed one clock cycle duration is 50ns.
+To see the changes on a logic analyzer, a pin toggle is used at the end of the function.
+High resolution is also enabled and set to 4X, which means that one peripheral clock cycle duration get shortened four times.
+For example, a 20 MHz clock speed has a clock cycle duration of 50 ns.
 With the high resolution enabled one clock cycle duration will be approximate 12.5 ns.

 ## Function Called in an Infinite Loop